kaimallea/isMobile/README.md

 # isMobile

-A simple JS library that detects mobile devices.
+A simple JS library that detects mobile devices in both the browser and NodeJS.

 ## Why use isMobile?

+### In the Browser

-You probably shouldn't use this library unless you absolutely have to.
-In most cases, good [responsive design](https://en.wikipedia.org/wiki/Responsive_web_design) solves the problem of controlling how to render things across different screen sizes.
+You might not need this library.
+In most cases, [responsive design](https://en.wikipedia.org/wiki/Responsive_web_design) solves the problem of controlling how to render things across different screen sizes.
+I recommend a [mobile first](https://medium.com/@Vincentxia77/what-is-mobile-first-design-why-its-important-how-to-make-it-7d3cf2e29d00) approach.
 But there are always edge cases.
 If you have an edge case, then this library might be for you.

-I had very specific requirements for a project when I created this:

-**`- Redirect all iPhones, iPods, Android phones, and seven inch devices to the mobile site.`**

-Yep, at the time, a completely separate site had already been created for mobile devices.
-So I couldn't depend on media queries, feature detection, graceful degradation, progressive enhancement, or any of the cool techniques for selectively displaying things.
-I had to find a way to redirect visitors on certain devices to the mobile site.

-I couldn't do detection on the back-end, because the entire site was generated as HTML, and then cached and served by a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), so I had to do the detection client-side.

-So I resorted to User-Agent (UA) sniffing.

-I tried to keep the script small (**currently ~1.5k bytes, minified**) and simple, because it would need to execute in the `<head>`, which is generally a bad idea, since JS blocks the downloading and rendering of all assets while it parses and executes.
+My edge case at the time was redirecting users to a completely separate mobile site.
+I tried to keep this script small (**currently ~1.3k bytes, minified**) and simple, because it would need to execute in the `<head>`, which is generally a bad idea, since JS blocks the downloading and rendering of all assets while it parses and executes.
 In the case of mobile redirection, I don't mind so much, because I want to start the redirect as soon as possible, before the device has a chance to start downloading and rendering other stuff.
 For non-mobile platforms, the script should execute fast, so the browser can quickly get back to downloading and rendering.

-## How it works in the browser
+#### How it works in the browser

 isMobile runs quickly during initial page load to detect mobile devices; it then creates a JavaScript object with the results.

+### In NodeJS

+You might want to use this library to do server-side device detection to minimize the amount of bytes you send back to visitors.
+Or you have your own arbitrary use case.

-## How it works in Node.js
+#### How is works in NodeJS

 You import and call the `isMobile` function, passing it a user agent string; it then returns a JavaScript object with the results.